maialenz/WetPaws/TESTING.md

     - When testing the responsivness of it, I can see the font-size reducing, but not in higher resolution screens.

-- Bootstrap toggle collapse is not working
+### Bug2 - Bootstrap toggle collapse is not working
     - The toggle icon is responsive and it appears when tested with dev- tools, but the dropdown menu is not working
     - SOLUTION: I noticed i forgot to place the jquery needed to make the Bootstrap JavaScript to work properly at the end of the file, before </body>.

+### Bug 3 - In mobile screen, the dropdown items are not showing aligned
+and centered under the toggle icon

 ## VALIDATOR: